 Working Drafts and Candidate Standards correspond to a specific version of the Standard they are defining.
 Unless the working group is engaged in an effort to revise an existing PWG Standard, the Working Drafts and Candidate Standards are always defining PWG Standard Version 1.0.
-As the definition of a PWG Standard matures, revised Working Drafts and Candidate Standards have their own versioning scheme.
-Working Drafts always begin at v0.01 and increase toward v0.99 as they lead to Candidate Standard.
-The first Candidate Standard has a maturity level of v1.0.0.
-The process may iterate with Working Drafts and Candidate Standards, maturity increasing toward v1.0.x until the actual PWG Standard v1.0 is complete and approved.

-A PWG Working Draft requires Last Call and Formal Approval to transition to PWG Candidate Standard.
+A PWG Working Draft requires Last Call, Intellectual Property Letters of Assurance, and Formal Approval to transition to PWG Candidate Standard.